 message(NORMAL, MEDIUM, "Packet done: ", packet)

-Message tags are used for associating specific message actions with a message logger (see 25.4).
+Message tags are used for associating specific message actions with a class of actions.
+This gives you more flexibility when it comes to determine the behavior of the message actions.

 Verbosity

 The verbosity parameter can be set to NONE, LOW, MEDIUM, HIGH, or FULL (from lowest to highest).
 Since a lower verbosity setting means fewer messages are shown, important messages should be assigned a lower verbosity parameter value.